The UK wants to build one of the world's most ambitious bridges

 It's "a considerable clearance campaign," says David Welch, managing director of bomb and explosives disposal experts Ramora UK: "not impossible, but incredibly challenging."

-He compares the project to trying to recover the most famous product of of Northern Ireland's shipbuilding industry: "It's a bit like raising the Titanic."
+He compares the project to trying to recover the most famous product of Northern Ireland's shipbuilding industry: "It's a bit like raising the Titanic."

 On an average offshore project, clearance teams might deal with anywhere between one and 10 large munitions a day -- so the bill for clearing the trench would run to "many, many millions of pounds" before any construction work could take place.